Lock Two Three

 What Are Scope 3 Emissions?

-Scope 3 emissions are indirect greenhouse gas (GHG) emissions that occur throughout a company’s value chain, and often account for the largest share of its total carbon footprint.
+Scope 3 emissions are indirect greenhouse gas (GHG) emissions that occur throughout a company’s value chain and often account for the largest share of its total carbon footprint.
 These emissions are generated by activities outside a company’s direct control, both upstream and downstream.
 (For a breakdown of Scope 3 categories and value chain structure, see our introductory post on Scope 3 emissions).
 While Scope 3 covers a broad range of emission sources, electricity-related Scope 3 emissions is one area where companies have a clear path to action.
 Before exploring that in more detail, it’s helpful to look at some of the most common sources of Scope 3 emissions across industries.

 Sources of Scope 3 Emissions